 In exceptional cases, if it is recognized that it is essential for overseas research institutions to participate as a joint R&D group (researchers affiliated with overseas research institutions participate as Co-PI) to realize the research concept, JST will provide R&D funds to the research group.
-If you wish to form a research team that includes overseas research institutions (PO approval is required), please write the team composition of overseas R&D institutions in the joint R&D group of the R&D proposal (R&D implementation structure (Form 4-2)).
-In "Special Notes," please state the reason why you need a researcher affiliated with an overseas R&D institution.
-In addition, even in proposals that assume R&D funding from JST, if a contract cannot be concluded, please also include a proposal for collaboration with the group in the R&D proposal (R&D Implementation Structure (Form 4-2)).
+If you wish to form a research team that includes overseas research institutions (PO approval is required), please write the team composition of overseas research institutions in the joint R&D group of the R&D proposal (Implementation structure (Form 5-1, 5-3)).
+In "Special Notes," please state the reason why you need a researcher affiliated with an overseas research institution.
+In addition, even in proposals that assume R&D funding from JST, if a contract cannot be concluded, please also include a proposal for collaboration with the group in the R&D proposal (Implementation Structure (Form